z/OS

 Central Processing Unit (CPU)

 z/OS offers multiple different types of processors that may have different costs.
-The most general processor type is called the general purpose processor or central processor (CP or GCP).
+The most general processor type is called the general purpose processor or central processor (CP, GCP, or GP).
 There are also z Integrated Information Processor (zIIPs/IFAs) for Java, etc. workloads, z Application Assist Processors (zAAPs), Integrated Facility for Linux processors (IFLs) for Linux on z/VM, and others.

 SMF 98.1